 define( 'FORCE_SSL_ADMIN', true );

-Trust forwarded headers only when the origin is reachable exclusively from CloudFront or another controlled proxy.
-A directly reachable origin must not accept client-supplied forwarded-proto headers.
+Trust forwarded protocol headers only when the origin is reachable exclusively through CloudFront or another controlled proxy.
+A directly reachable origin must not accept client-supplied forwarded-protocol headers as proof of HTTPS.

 A redirect back to http://, to the origin hostname, or to a mixed-scheme wp-admin URL means the public URL, forwarded Host header, or trusted scheme mapping is still misaligned.